ydkmlt84/Maintainerr_docs/docs/Rules.md

 #### OR

-Using this operator, the rule will start off with all media and add it's result to the previous rule (or section) result.
+Using this operator, the rule will start off with all media and add its result to the previous rule (or section) result.
 The output of the rule will then be passed on to the next rule.

 ### Actions